pratik-anurag/feluda/README.md

 **Important**: Modifying compatibility rules requires legal expertise.
 Consult legal counsel before making changes that could affect your project's compliance.

-### Limitations and Disclaimers

-⚠️ **Legal Disclaimer**: The license compatibility matrix is provided as a helpful tool, but:
+## ⚠️ Legal Disclaimer

+Feluda is provided as a helpful tool for license compliance analysis.
+However, it is **not a substitute for legal advice**, and users are responsible for their own compliance decisions:

+**Important Points:**
+- **Verification**: You must verify the accuracy of all license information provided by Feluda
+- **Your Responsibility**: Ensure compliance with all applicable license terms and regulations
-- **Not legal advice**: Always consult qualified legal counsel for license compliance
+- **Legal Counsel**: Always consult qualified legal counsel for license compliance matters
-- **Your responsibility**: Users must verify all license compatibility decisions
+- **Official Sources**: Check official repositories for up-to-date and authoritative license information
-- **No warranty**: Feluda and its contributors provide no warranties regarding license compatibility
+- **No Warranty**: Feluda and its contributors provide no warranties regarding accuracy or fitness for any purpose
+- **No Liability**: Feluda and its contributors are not liable for any legal issues arising from the use of this tool or information
 - **Complexity**: License compatibility can depend on specific use cases, distribution methods, and jurisdictions

+Feluda is in active development.
+While we strive to provide accurate information, **use at your own risk.**

 ---